sergiokopplin/indigo/about.md

 # About

-## Mini Title

-I enjoy tea.
+## What I Do

 Enabling startups to leverage data.

 ## Favourite Recent Reads
 - Designing Data-Intensive Applications by Martin Kleppmann
-- Being Mortal by Atul Gawande
+- Poor Economics by Abhijit V. Banerjee, Esther Duflo
+- Good Economics for Hard Times by Abhijit V. Banerjee, Esther Duflo